mikeofqyn/TelnetSerial/README.md

  Reads from whichever has input, Serial first.
 Use with care, simultaneous inputs will get intermixed.

- See a more versatile telnet implemebtation at
+ See a more versatile telnet implementation at
               https://github.com/jandrassy/TelnetStream

  See also